gymreklab/str-ngs-simulator/README.md

 Currently str-ngs-simulator is...

 ## Contact Us
-If you have any questions about usage or issues with the tool, please reach out to aashen@ucsd.edu.
+If you have any questions about usage or issues with the tool, please reach create a Github issue or ask a qustion in the Discussion section.

 ## Contributing